 I used the basket weave technique in royal icing on these spring hats.
 I really love this technique because it’s simple to do (once you get the hang of it!) and it leads to an impressive result.

 I created these cookies using the fancy square from CopperGifts.com.
 It’s one of my favorite cutters.
 Check out LilaLoa’s Flickr group to see more cookie ideas using the fancy square!
 For products used in this and other tutorials, visit the recommended products page.
-To see this technique in action, visit my shop for a video on the Tufting Technique.
 First, draw a guide on the cookie using a ruler and an edible ink marker.
 These squares are about 1-1/4″x1-1/4″.
-Then, fill in every other square in every other row using medium consistency royal icing and a tip 2.
+Then, fill in every other square in every other row using flood consistency royal icing and a tip 2.
 Let the the icing dry for about 10 minutes in front of a fan.
 Fill in the rest of the squares in each row.
 Let these dry for about an hour in front of a fan.
-After those squares have dried for an hour, fill in the rest of the squares.
-Let the icing dry 8-12 hours before adding more decoration.
-I’ve added a bead border, gold painted beads and a fondant button with a royal icing thread.
-Visit my shop to purchase and download video tutorials.
+After those squares are dry, fill in the rest of the squares.
+Let the icing dry 8-12 hours before adding more decorations.
+On this cookie, I’ve added a bead border, gold painted beads and a fondant button with a royal icing thread.

 It takes some time and a little patience to decorate cookies or cakes with gold royal icing, but the technique itself is actually very simple.
 This is the same process that is used for painting on royal icing with gel paste food coloring.
 For products used in this and other tutorials, visit the recommended products page.
 Start out by piping your designs in brown icing.
 I like to use brown icing because, not only does it help the gold to stand out, but it’s less noticeable if you miss a spot.
 Let the icing dry completely, about 30 minutes to an hour.
 For this filigree design, I used stiff royal icing and a round tip 2.
 I prefer to use Crystal Colors edible gold dusts for this method.
 Antique Gold and Old Gold are my favorites.
 You can find these dusts on Amazon or at Sugarpaste.com.
 Fill a small container with about a half teaspoon of pearl dust.
 Mix the pearl dust with a few drops of alcohol or flavored extract, such as vanilla, lemon or almond.
 Alcohol and flavored extracts are used for painting on royal icing because they evaporate very quickly, which means that the liquid won’t dissolve the icing as you are applying the gold.
 My favorite alcohol to use for this process is Bacardi 151 because of its high alcohol content.
 If you are looking for alternatives to alcohol, read about my experiments with different liquids to use when painting with gold.
 Add just enough alcohol, a few drops at a time, so that you achieve the consistency of paint.
 If you add to much liquid, it will run off of the decoration and create a mess.
 If you add too little, your paint will be chunky.
 As I mentioned before, the alcohol evaporates very quickly, so you’ll need to add more drops as you work to maintain the correct consistency.
 Very carefully paint the icing with a tiny brush.
 I like to use a size 2/0 liner.
 Let the paint dry for about 20-30 minutes before handling the cookie.
 Here are some more cookie projects that use gold royal icing: Visit my shop for cookie decorating video tutorials.